HMS Lizard (1757): North Atlantic, 1757–1758

 Lizard was commissioned by Captain Vincent Pearce in March 1757, while still under construction at Rotherhithe.
 She was launched on 7 April and sailed to Deptford Dockyard for fitting-out and to take on armament and crew.
 This was completed by 1 June and Lizard immediately put to sea to join a small squadron under the command of Admiral Samuel Cornish off the southwest coast of Cornwall.
 Britain had been at war with the French for more than a year, and Royal Navy vessels in waters surrounding England were routinely deployed to escort merchant fleets and hunt French privateers.
-It was in this second capacity that Lizard secured her first victories at sea, with the capture on 12 July 1757 of a 6-gun French privateer L'Hiver, and the recapture of a British merchantman loaded with rum and sugar which the French vessel had in tow.
+It was in this second capacity that Lizard secured her first victories at sea, with the capture on 12 July 1757 of the 6-gun French privateer L'Hiver, and the recapture of a British merchantman loaded with rum and sugar which the French vessel had in tow.
 With assistance from members of Lizards crew, both captured craft were sent in to the Irish port of Kinsale as prizes.